 Yes.
 The Video Commerce Cloud (VCC) includes a complete video hosting and delivery service with broadcast-grade adaptive streaming to ensure that your customers do not experience any delays or buffering when watching videos on your site.
 For convenience, our player also supports the playback of video assets that are hosted with Youtube or Vimeo.

 What is the best way for me to source video content?

-In creating and implementing a content sourcing strategy, we advise you to asses all sourcing strategies: Self-produced, Brand-produced, Influencer-produced, Customer/User-Generated.
+In creating and implementing a content sourcing strategy, we advise you to asses all sourcing strategies: Self-produced, Brand-produced, Ambassador-produced, Customer/User-Generated.
 The VCC enables you to source, host, and play all video assets, whether uploaded to the VCC, or hosted on Youtube or Vimeo.

 To use Youtube content available on the web, you can simply create a Youtube Video Feed and configure it to sync with a Youtube channel.
 You can also configure a Video Feed with any keyword.
 Each Video Feed is always updated and you will automatically receive an email when there are new videos for any configured Video Feed.
 To use Vimeo content, simply create a Video Feed that enables you to access your Vimeo account.
 Note that only Vimeo Pro accounts are supported.
 You simply need your API key to sync with your Vimeo account.

 You can also invite third parties to connect to your account and create Video Feeds to which you subscribe.
 They can create any Video Feed type and push that content to you directly.
 Each content contributor automatically has access to their own account that enables them to upload and share videos with you.
 You control your network of contributors on the dashboard and can approve, reject, or suspend any contributor.
-As mentioned above, contributors could be brands that you carry, influencers reviewing your products, and user-generated sources.
+As mentioned above, contributors could be brands that you carry, ambassadors reviewing your products, and user-generated sources.
 Learn more about Video Feeds.